sagemath/trac_to_gh/Issue 1431.md

 # Issue 1431: basic plotting: add support for setting the location and labels of all tick marks on the x and y axes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1431

 Original creator: was